Catholic University of Pernambuco

 The Catholic University of Pernambuco (Universidade Católica de Pernambuco, Unicap) in Recife, Pernambuco, Brazil, is a Catholic University, private and non-profit, run by the Society of Jesus.
 It is considered one of the best universities in Brazil, and the best private one in the north and northeast of Brazil.

 History

-Unicap was founded on September 27, 1951, and recognized by the Federal Government (Decree 30,417) on January 18, 1952.
-It grew out of the first Catholic school in the region, Manoel da Nóbrega College of Philosophy, Sciences, and Letters, founded by the Jesuits of the northeast region in 1943.
+Unicap was founded on September 27, 1951..
 In its development, the university faced incorporation and aggregation or creation of Colleges, Institutes, or Schools, to implement in 1974 the university reform law, adopting the model homogeneous ternary Rectory, Centres, and Departments.
 Unicap today includes an educational complex with 15,000 students from first-degree courses to graduate school.
 Some 50,000 have graduated.

 The Central Library, named for Aloísio M. de Carvalho, SJ, has 15,000 registered users, 400,000 visits per year, and more than 700,000 loans, with on average of 3,500 readers per day.
 Its 450,000 volumes are indexed on internet.
 It is the biggest library of a university in the north and northeast region of Brazil.